tyouhyou/cxxlog/README.md

 - Print formatted information before your message.
 - Log level contorl.

-And all the messages will be output to std::err.
+And all the messages will be output to std::cerr.
 If outputting to file is desired, use redirect can send all logs to the re-directed file.

+*******

+Any bug reporting and suggestion is welcome.
+Thanks in advance.